Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Introduction

-The main contributions of this paper are as follows: \begin{itemize} \item We study dynamic hierarchical Gaussian signaling games with finite horizon for general quadratic cost functions. \item We formulate a functional minimization problem whose solutions correspond to the equilibrium achieving signaling rules, and we characterize the solutions through a finite dimensional optimization problem bounding the original problem from below. \item We show that linear sender and receiver signaling rules can yield the equilibrium for arbitrary (finitely many) number of stages. \item We show that in multi-stage case, the sub-games at each-stage are not decoupled and cannot be considered as single-stage games, where the innovation part of the state is to be disclosed. \item We extend the results for controlled Gauss-Markov processes and show that linear sensor and controller strategies can achieve the hierarchical equilibrium under a finite horizon. \item Even though we only characterize the equilibrium achieving strategies and show that they are linear-in-parameters rather than providing them in closed analytical forms, the characterization can be used to compute the optimal strategies by solving a semi-definite-programming problem numerically in both strategic communication and control contexts. \end{itemize}
+The main contributions {\cb and conclusions} of this paper are as follows: \begin{itemize} \item We study dynamic hierarchical Gaussian signaling games with finite horizon for general quadratic cost functions {\cb and general class of measurable policies}. \item We formulate a functional minimization problem whose solutions correspond to the equilibrium achieving signaling rules, and we characterize the solutions through a finite dimensional optimization problem bounding the original problem from below. \item We show that {\em linear} sender and receiver signaling rules can yield the equilibrium for arbitrary (finitely many) number of stages {\cb within the general class of measurable policies}. \item We show that in multistage case, the sub-games at each-stage are not decoupled and cannot be considered as single-stage games, where the innovation part of the state is to be disclosed. \item {\cb We geometrically observe that linear strategies for Gaussian information can achieve the equilibrium within the general class of measurable policies because uncorrelatedness implies independence. \item Correspondingly, the proposed method, to characterize the solution via lower bound, may not compute the optimal strategies for arbitrary distributions in general unless, e.g., the receivers' strategies are restricted to linear functions. \item We also argue that Gaussian distribution is the {\em best} distribution serving the deceptive sender's objectives.} \item {\cb We extend the results to controlled Gauss-Markov processes and provide an algorithm to compute optimal linear sensor strategies numerically with global optimality guarantees in noncooperative control scenarios.} \end{itemize}

-The paper is organized as follows: In Section 2, we provide the problem description.
-In Section 3, we introduce and analyze strategic communication scenario, and we provide the equilibrium achieving policies in Section 4.
-We analyze strategic control scenario in Section 5.
-We provide numerical examples for different strategic communication and control scenarios in Section 6.
-We conclude the paper in Section 7 with several remarks.
+The paper is organized as follows: In Section \ref{sec:problem}, we provide the problem description.
+In Section \ref{sec:disclosure}, we introduce and analyze strategic communication scenario, and we provide the equilibrium achieving policies in Section \ref{sec:equilibrium}. {\cb In Section \ref{sec:intriguing}, we highlight intriguing properties of hierarchical signaling games.} We analyze {\cb strategic communication in noncooperative control scenarios} in Section \ref{sec:control}.
+We provide numerical examples for different noncooperative communication and control scenarios in Section \ref{sec:example}.
+We conclude the paper in Section \ref{sec:conclusion} with several remarks.
 Appendices provide proofs for technical results.

 {\bf Notations:} For an ordered set of parameters, e.g., $x_1,\cdots,x_n$, we define $x_{[k,l]} := x_k,\cdots,x_l$, where $1\leq k \leq l \leq n$. ${\mathbb N}(0,.)$ denotes the multivariate Gaussian distribution with zero mean and designated covariance.
 We denote random variables by bold lower case letters, e.g., $\rx$.
 For a random variable $\rx$, $\hx$ is another random variable corresponding to its posterior belief conditioned on certain random variables that will be apparent from the context.
 For a vector $x$ and a matrix $A$, $x'$ and $A'$ denote their transposes, and $\|x\|$ denotes the Euclidean ($L^2$) norm of the vector $x$.
 For a matrix $A$, $\mathrm{tr}\{A\}$ denotes its trace.
 We denote the identity and zero matrices with the associated dimensions by $I$ and $O$, respectively.
 For positive semi-definite matrices $A$ and $B$, $A\succeq B$ means that $A-B$ is also a positive semi-definite matrix.